Work Health and Safety

 Asbestos and Other Hazardous Materials

-The Department operates an Asbestos Advisory team which are part of DIT’s Technical Services Section.
-The team provides across-government advice on managing issues with asbestos containing material (ACM) in accordance with State and Federal strategies and regulations.
-This includes advice on:
+The Department operates an Asbestos Advisory Team which are part of DIT’s Building Projects Section.
+The Team provides across-government advice on managing issues with asbestos containing material (ACM) in accordance with State and Federal strategies and regulations.
+This includes advice on the following asbestos management issues: